Josh Wardini is our AI and automation guy. He started his internet journey in sales and marketing, u... | See full bio

 General Augmented Reality Stats and Facts

-12. Leap Motion released a prototype of the AR headset that could cost around $100 to mass-produce.
+14. Leap Motion released a prototype of the AR headset that could cost around $100 to mass-produce.

 15. There are 208 different meanings for the acronym AR.

 (The Free Dictionary)

 The Free Dictionary lists 208 different things that this acronym can stand for.
 These range from the US postal abbreviation for Arkansas and the chemical element Argon to the term “aspect ratio” and the record label Atlantic Records.

 17. In 2016, Pokémon Go started the augmented reality hype.

-As opposed to all augmented reality examples that seamlessly wove themselves into our everyday lives, Pokémon Go made quite an entrance in 2016.
+As opposed to all augmented reality examples that seamlessly wove themselves into our everyday lives, Pokémon Go made an entrance in 2016.
 Most sources credit the Pokémon Go app for increasing awareness of AR apps.

 19. Facebook acquired 11 AR/VR companies.